esl/MongooseIM/doc/operation-and-maintenance/gdpr-considerations.md

 ## GDPR CLI commands

-All CLI commands are accessible via `mongooseimctl` command, located in `bin/` inside MIM release.
+All CLI commands are accessible via the `mongooseimctl` command, located in the `bin/` directory inside the MIM release.

 Personal data retrieval requires `service_admin_extra` with `gdpr` group enabled.